marwa9/Dataiku-Millenium-Falcon-Challenge/Readme.md

 I therefore approached the odds calculation as a problem-solving task and followed these steps:

-1. Indentify Edges connecting planets (nodes) and the formed graph.
+1. Define unidirectional and bidirectional Edges connecting planets (nodes) and the formed graph.

 2. Extract all possible paths from departure to arrival.